You may not be aware of this, but all Mothers attended parenting school. Whether you remember or not is a different matter.

 Think back to before the days of children.
 When you had a life.
 Remember?
 Try.
 Try again.
 There you go.

-Routine will have no doubt have played a role in your life.
+Routine will no doubt have played a role in your life.
 We all like a bit of routine.
 It makes us feel safe and comfortable.
 I’m talking routine along the lines of “Oh I always go to Pizza Express on a Wednesday when I work late” or, “funny how you always massage my left foot first”.
 That sort of routine.

 But.
 You become a parent and suddenly, like every other thing that you possess, you find that your mundane little routine no longer belongs to you.
 The children.
 They steal it.
 Kidnap your routine and mould it into their own.